Cheapism is editorially independent. We may earn a commission if you buy through links on our site.

 Plastic grocery bags by Peteruetz ((CC BY-SA))

 In over 100 US municipalities, customers who don’t bring their reusable totes must now pay a fee per plastic bag they use at the grocery store.
-The legislation is in an attempt to cut down on single-use plastic pollution.
-Boulder, Colorado, saw a 70% decrease in plastic bag use since implementing the fee, and, as of 2023, had raised over $1 million to fund community services.
+The legislation aims to reduce single-use plastic pollution.
+Boulder, Colorado, has seen a 70% decrease in plastic bag use since implementing the fee, and, as of 2023, has raised over $1 million to fund community services.

 Hotel Amenities